 Standing up for Hampstead and Camden

 Camden is, sadly, currently a Labour-controlled borough, meaning we’re in opposition, but that doesn’t mean there isn’t lots that can be done.
-I’ve been the Shadow Cabinet member for housing and for community safety (including policing and fire), and led our opposition to HS2 (having grown up in Buckinghamshire, this is especially a no-brainer!).
+Before becoming the Leader of the Opposition, I was the Shadow Cabinet member for housing and for community safety (including policing and fire), and led our opposition to HS2 (having grown up in Buckinghamshire, this is especially a no-brainer!).
 I’ve also sat as the chair of the Resources & Corporate Performance Scrutiny Committee and used my professional expertise as an economist, working for an international law firm in the City of London, to scrutinise Camden’s finances.

 What motivates me to do that is my love of our community and our borough.
 I’ve lived in six of Camden’s eighteen wards: from Holborn to West Hampstead.
 I attended University College London in Bloomsbury.
 My dad grew up in Kentish Town, and my mum lives in Frognal & Fitzjohns.
-I’m a member of the Heath & Hampstead Society, the Belsize Residents’ Association, and the Hampstead Forum.
+I’m a member of the Heath & Hampstead Society, the Hampstead Forum, the Belsize Residents’ Association, and the Flask Walk Neighbourhood Association.

 You can read about some of the campaigns I’m involved in here.

-Away from politics and my day job as an economist, I’m a big sports fan (Arsenal, Saracens, and Middlesex), run on Hampstead Heath most days, have a cat called Mishmish (Arabic for ‘apricots’), volunteer as much as I can, am continually learning (check out EdX and Duolingo), and love to travel (50 countries down – 145 left to go!).
+Away from politics and the day job, I’m a big sports fan (Arsenal, Saracens, and Middlesex), run on Hampstead Heath most days, have a cat called Mishmish (Arabic for ‘apricots’), volunteer as much as I can, am continually learning (check out EdX and Duolingo), and love to travel (50 countries down – 145 left to go!).
 I tweet at @OliverCooper.